-a professional registered nurse including health care trends, person(s) experiencing complex acute and chronic illnesses. organizational politics, political activities on the state and Includes campus lab and clinical experiences in which psynational level, NCLEX-RN preparation, attaining the first job, chomotor applications of concepts, principles, and skills are integration into local and professional communities, con-expanded.
-Management and leadership skills are further tinuing competence, professional growth, etc. Activities are strengthened through application of concepts during predesigned to prepare the student for assumption of a begin- cepted clinical experiences.
-Activities are aimed at preparing ning position as a professional registered nurse including the student for assumption of the first position as a regisservice to the community.
-Permission of the Program Director tered nurse.
-Permission of the Program Director required. required.
-Prerequisites: HSNS 1011 or HSNS 1214, HSNS 1118, Prerequisites: HSNS 1011 or 1214, HSNS 1118, HSNS 1218, and HSNS 1218, HSNS 2118, and concurrent enrollment with HSNS HSNS 2118.
-2218
+This course explores topics relevant to beginning a career as a professional registered nurse including health care trends, organizational politics, political activities on the state and national level, NCLEX-RN preparation, attaining the first job, integration into local and professional communities, continuing competence, professional growth, etc. Activities are designed to prepare the student for assumption of a beginning position as a professional registered nurse including service to the community.
+Permission of the Program Director required.
+Prerequisites: HSNS 1011 or HSNS 1214, HSNS 1118, HSNS 1218, HSNS 2118, and concurrent enrollment with HSNS 2218.